Extremal Invariant Distributions of Infinite Brownian Particle Systems with Rank Dependent Drifts: Introduction

 As in the finite dimensional settings it is of interest to investigate convergence of the laws at time $t$ to the stationary distributions as $t \to \infty$.
 Due to the multiplicity of stationary distributions, a meaningful goal is to understand the local stability structure of this infinite dimensional stochastic dynamical system and identify the basins of attraction of the various stationary distributions.
-Such results, describing (weak and strong) domains of attractions of $\pi_0$ have been obtained in \cite{AS}, \cite{DJO}, \cite{banerjee2022domains} and (weak) domains of attractions of $\pi_a$ ($a\neq 0$) in \cite{banerjee2022domains}.
+Such results, describing (weak and strong) domains of attraction of $\pi_0$ have been obtained in \cite{AS,DJO,banerjee2022domains} and (weak) domains of attraction of $\pi_a$ ($a\neq 0$) in \cite{banerjee2022domains}. {\SB Results analogous to \cite{sarantsev2017stationary, AS} for two-sided infinite Brownian systems have been obtained in \cite{sarantsev2017two}.}